NomicFoundation/slang/documentation/public/user-guide/concepts.md

 This is done by using the (standard) approach of lexical analysis followed by syntax analysis.
-The source text as a sequence of characters is recognized into a sequence of tokens (lexical analysis), which then in turn is _parsed_ into the CST.
+The source text as a sequence of characters is recognized into a sequence of terminals (lexical analysis), which then in turn is _parsed_ into the CST.

 The resulting CST is a regular tree data structure that you can visit.
 The tree nodes are represented by the `Node` structure, which can be one of two kinds:

 -   `NonTerminalNode` represent sub-trees, containing a vector of other `Node` children.
--   `TerminalNode` are leaves and represent a lexical token (i.e. an identifier, keyword, punctuation) in the source.
+-   `TerminalNode` are leaves and represent a terminal (i.e. an identifier, keyword, punctuation) in the source.

 ## CST Cursors